 Why was there a modification to the indications for use for the BIRMINGHAM HIP Modular Head?

 We have modified the indications for use of the BIRMINGHAM HIP Modular Head after a careful review of available data and the decreased utilization of this component by customers in all markets where it has been sold.

 Available data sources show that from 2003 to 2009,

 DO NOT put more weight on your operated leg than was allowed while you were in the hospital.
 Do you know your “weight bearing status?”
 If not, ask your doctor or therapist.

 Back up until you feel the chair against the back of your legs.

 Slide your operated leg forward and lower yourself slowly into the chair using armrests.

-Try to sit in a chair that has armrests. … Read the rest
+Try to sit in a chair that has armrests.
+DO NOT sit in rocking … Read the rest

 Peter Schultz www.DynamicSportsPT.com 133 E 55th Street New York, NY 10022 212-317-8303 Phone: 212.317.8303 Uploaded on Jul 9, 2011A few exercises included in the Dynamic Sports PT TRX hip program developed for patients returning to sport following hip surgery.
 Full program and other hip rehabilitation exercises can be viewed at www.DynamicSportsPT.com Pt had hip resurfacing surgery 6 months prior to this video clip.